-The following actuarial assumptions were used in the year ended September 30, 2023:
+The following actuarial assumptions were used in the year ended September 30, 2024:

-- The municipal rate used to determine total pension liability was increased from 3.54% to 3.65%. - The inflation rate used was 2.4%. - The mortality table used was Generational PUB-2010 with Projection Schedule MP-2018.
+- The inflation rate used was 2.40%. - The mortality table used was Generational PUB-2010 with Projection Schedule MP-2021. - The municipal rate used to determine total pension liability was 3.93%.

-MID-BAY BRIDGE AUTHORITY OKALOOSA COUNTY, FLORIDA TREND DATA ON INFRASTRUCTURE CONDITION SEPTEMBER 30, 2023
+MID-BAY BRIDGE AUTHORITY OKALOOSA COUNTY, FLORIDA TREND DATA ON INFRASTRUCTURE CONDITION SEPTEMBER 30, 2024